Sagewai MCP Server

 sagewai token list

-If you are running without authentication, omit the SAGEWAI_GATEWAY_TOKEN environment variable.
+If you are running without authentication, remove the SAGEWAI_GATEWAY_TOKEN environment variable entirely.

 Connection refused

-Ensure the gateway is accessible at the configured URL.
+Confirm the gateway is listening at the URL in SAGEWAI_GATEWAY_URL.
 The default is http://localhost:8000.
-If the admin backend runs on a different port, update SAGEWAI_GATEWAY_URL accordingly.
+If your admin backend runs on a different port, update the variable to match.

 Timeout on large responses

-The server uses a 120-second timeout for agent calls.
-For long-running agents, consider increasing the timeout in the gateway configuration or breaking the task into smaller requests.
+The server applies a 120-second timeout to agent calls.
+For agents that take longer, increase the timeout in the gateway configuration or break the task into smaller requests.